anthonygesek/best_ball/README.md

+# Lazy Fantasy Baseball, for Free

-There is only one way to play in a "Best Ball" fantasy baseball league right now and it is a pay site.
-This project was an idea I had to create a "Best Ball" league for free with your friends.
-"Best Ball" is a style of fantasy baseball that requires little to no in season management.
-The idea is that you draft a team and then let an algorithm calculate the lineup that maximizes a team's points for the day/week/month.
+"Best Ball" is a style of fantasy baseball that requires little to no in-season management.
+You draft a team, then let an algorithm calculate the lineup that maximizes a team's points for the day/week/month.

+Right now, you can only play Best Ball if you pay for it.
+This project is an attempt to recreate this style of play for free.

+## PHASE 1 - Complete!
-This code so far is capable of pulling and storing the stats for a list of players for any day of the baseball season.
-The two pices that I haven't finished are:
+Code can pull and store the stats for a list of players for any day of the baseball season and calculate the points that they would generate.
+Basic discovery around the maximizing algorithm.

+## PHASE 2 - In Progress
-1) connecting to a better database than excell workbooks for storage and retreival of the stats data
+Connect to a better database than Excel workbooks for storage and retreival of stats data (i.e. SQL), and complete the maximizing algorithm.

-2) the maximizing algorithm is not finished yet.

-Any input is greately appreciated!
+Any input is greatly appreciated!